metavalent/metavalent.github.io/_drafts/2021-03-27-07-25-50-Spelunking-Equality.md

 #### The Ending Of An Era

 Bankers and money changers who co-opted Christianity to provide sheep's clothing for the capitalist wolves of Wall Street have long been handsomely rewarded; flying in their private jumbo jets and pontificating from their golden pulpits and crystal cathedrals.
+This era has come to an end.
+We cannot serve God and Mammon, and it will be a good exercise for anyone who does not understand that saying to investigate it for yourselves.
+We are not here to convince, we are here to observe, and to share our observations.

-Some people are referring to this time as a Great Reset, some people are referring to this time as the true dawning of the Age of Aquarius, some people are referring to this as a time of spiritual Reformation and Revival, we have dubbed all of these, and more, as features of the #PostAutomationEra.
+Some people are referring to this time as The Great Reset, some people are referring to this time as the true dawning of the Age of Aquarius, some people are referring to this as a time of genuine spiritual Reformation and Revival, some people are describing this as an energetic phase shift, from the 3D to the 5D.

+We have dubbed all of these, and more, as features of the #PostAutomationEra.
+This is the era in which human creativity and ingenuity has automated so much of the creation of our individual and collective material needs, that we are literally in a new era of civilization.
+We have not seen a phase shift like this in our societal configuration since the dawning of the Industrial Era.
+It's disruptive.
+It's scary for many people.
+It comes with many blessings and curses, which we ought to look upon with opened eyes, grateful hearts, and responsible minds; responsibile for the care of this planet and it's raw natural resources; water, air, soil; without which, none of this paradise exists.

-Our guidance on what to do with these changes is in the royalty-free book at [PostAutomationEra.com](https://PostAutomationEra.com/) also available in [freebie PDF](https://j.mp/C2Cfree), for those who cannot afford the minimal cost of printing at Amazon.
+One guidance on what to do with these changes is in the royalty-free book at [PostAutomationEra.com](https://PostAutomationEra.com/) also available in [freebie PDF](https://j.mp/C2Cfree), for those who cannot afford the minimal cost of printing at Amazon.

-[Watch here](https://youtu.be/0gqwMZGynYs) and [here](https://youtu.be/_iudkPi4_sY) if the embeds below do not behave nicely.

-#### Video One
-<div class="embed-container"><iframe width="560" height="315" src="https://youtu.be/0gqwMZGynYs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

-#### Video Two
-<div class="embed-container"><iframe width="560" height="315" src="https://youtu.be/_iudkPi4_sY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>